 The chiropractors at Southern Region Chiropractic Mittagong and Goulburn assess, diagnose and treat acute and chronic sporting injuries.
-They first focus on diagnosing the cause of a patient’s injury in order to determine the best evidence-based treatment approach.
+They first focus on diagnosing the cause of a patient’s pain in order to determine the best evidence-based treatment approach.
 This diagnosis is made after the chiropractor has taken a detailed history and performed a thorough examination.
 Our chiropractors are trained to identify when an injury requires co-management with another health professional or requires referral.

-Once the cause of your injury has been diagnosed and any underlying abnormalities or weaknesses have been identified the chiropractors at Southern Region Chiropractic will develop a management plan guided by a thorough understanding of the latest research.
+Once the cause of a patient’s injury has been diagnosed and any underlying abnormalities or weakness have been identified the chiropractors at Southern Region Chiropractic then develop a management plan guided by a thorough understanding of the latest research.
 This management plan also includes the best strategy for returning to play and avoiding future injury.
-Treatment is aimed at reducing your pain, healing damaged tissue, improving movement, strength and function of the injured area, and correcting any underlying biomechanical issues that may have contributed to the injury.
+Treatment is aimed at reducing pain, healing damaged tissue, improving movement, strength and function of the injured area, and correcting any underlying biomechanical issues that may have contributed to the injury.